cesarnml/99bottles/README.md

 > "Code longs to be as ignorant as possible."

-- 3 Wars to Make Test Pass:
+- 3 Ways to Make Tests Pass:
   - 1. Fake It ("Til You Make It")
   - 2. Obvious Implementation
-  - 3. Triangulate - _"conservatively drive abstraction with tests"_ - Write multiple broken test, then fix all of them with one bit of code
+  - 3. Triangulation - _"conservatively drive abstraction with tests"_ - Write multiple failing tests, then fix all of them with one code change

 > "Developing the habit of writing just enough code to pass the tests forces you to write better tests.
 It also provides an antidote for the hubris of thinking you know that's right when you're actually wrong."